 - The aviation security restrictions that limit the quantity of liquids, aerosols and gels that passengers may carry in the cabin of an aircraft are not the same as the quantities covered by the Customs duty free allowances.

-- From 1 July 2012 advanced liquid explosive detection equipment is being introduced to the eight Australian international gateway airport transit screening points being Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports.
+- From 1 July 2012 advanced liquid explosive detection equipment has been in operation at the transit screening points of the eight Australian international gateway airports being Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports.
 If your flight transits through an Australian international gateway airport en route to your final destination, you and your liquid, aerosol and gel products (including duty free) will be screened at the transit screening point.

 - If at the end of the screening process your liquid, aerosol and gel products (including duty free) are unable to be cleared, items will need to be surrendered for disposal.
 If your items are cleared you will be able to take them onto your next flight.
 For more information visit the inbound transit requirement page.